Tailbox

 Non Equity Assistance in 2012

-Rhinobird Inc, based in Cambridge, Massachusetts, operates an online platform that organizes videos into immersive collections, enhancing user engagement through interactive features.
-The platform allows users to discover related videos by swiping and clicking, utilizing a sorting system based on tags, text, geography, time, and audio patterns.
-Rhinobird also includes monetization options for video content through ad ingestion and provides detailed analytics on views, impressions, user activity, and audience behavior.
-The company focuses on creating innovative video players that prioritize user interaction, offering multi-video reproduction and multi-angle synchronization.
-By catering to the evolving expectations of new generations for interactive video experiences, Rhinobird is positioned as a key player in the media organization industry, helping content creators and platforms enhance user engagement.
-Founded in 2015, Rhinobird was previously known as The People's Media Company, LLC.
+Rhinobird Inc, based in Cambridge, Massachusetts, operates an innovative online platform that organizes videos into immersive collections, enhancing user engagement through interactive features.
+The company specializes in developing interactive video players that facilitate multi-video reproduction and multi-angle synchronization, enabling users to discover related content effortlessly as they engage with the platform.
+Rhinobird's technology categorizes videos based on various criteria such as tags, text, geography, time, and audio patterns, which not only promotes user interactivity but also supports video monetization through ad integration.
+Additionally, the platform provides analytics on views, impressions, user behavior, and audience preferences, catering primarily to the media organization industry.
+Founded in 2015, Rhinobird was previously known as The People's Media Company, LLC, and is dedicated to enhancing the video experience for modern audiences.

 EyeNetra